A post-secondary credential is a standard of learning. Earning a credential confirms you’ve reached a specific educational standard and have certain:

 - can be either thesis or course-based

 When you pursue a doctoral degree, you plan and conduct research about a specific topic.
 These degrees:

-- usually involve 2 or 3 years of full-time university study and research
+- usually involve 2-4 years of full-time university study and research

 - generally need a master’s degree for admission

 - need you to prepare and defend a dissertation about an approved topic

 Although many programs are research-based, others provide instruction in research methods to prepare students for work in a specialized field.

 These programs provide graduate-level study options, without committing to a master’s program:

 - certificates are generally 1 year or less, with at least 12 credits

 - diplomas are usually 1-2 years, with at least 18 credits